WillChing01/Pingu/docs/nnue_3.md

     target_scaled = GAMMA * torch.sigmoid(K * targetEval) + (1.0 - GAMMA) * targetResult
     return torch.mean((output_scaled - target_scaled) ** 2)
 ```

+## Deployment

+After training, the weights were quantised and exported into binary files, and then embedded into the executable at link time.
+Inference is handled in `nnue.h` and custom AVX2 SIMD instructions were used to optimise the model's throughput.